Did Jesus Add Grace and Subtract Torah?

 “As the body without the spirit is dead, so Faithfulness without deeds is dead.”
 James 2:26

-The confusion over exactly what keeping Torah meant, after Jesus fulfilled the physical representations of Himself, escalated with the flood of gentiles who now bear YHVH’s Name; Acts 15:17
+There is also confusion over exactly what keeping Torah means.
+After Jesus fulfilled the physical representations of Himself, escalated with the flood of gentiles/the nations or non-Jews, who now bear YHVH’s Name; Acts 15:17

 Between the added legalism of the Jews, and the gentiles who had no knowledge of Torah, It became necessary to hold a Council at Jerusalem in order to define the essential requirements of Torah.
 We read about their conclusion in Acts 15:29: